What is a Drywall and Ceiling Tile Installer?

 - Drywall Finisher

-In 2016, there was an estimated number of 119,500 jobs in the United States for Drywall and Ceiling Tile Installer.
+There were about 119,500 jobs for Drywall and Ceiling Tile Installer in 2016 (in the United States).
 There is little to no growth in job opportunities for Drywall and Ceiling Tile Installer.
-Due to new job openings and attrition, there will be an average of 10,500 job openings in this field each year.
+There will be an estimated 10,500 positions for Drywall & Ceiling Tile Installer per year.

 The states with the most job growth for Drywall & Ceiling Tile Installer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Kentucky, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.